The European Accessibility Act (EAA): Country-by-country compliance data

 Fines and punishments

-Businesses that do not comply with any given country’s EAA compliance standards can face fines, damaging public exposure, and even jail time.
-Below, you’ll find details about the fines and other punishments each country has established.
+Businesses that do not conform with a given country’s EAA compliance standards could face fines, damaging public exposure, expulsion from the market, and even jail time.
+Below, you’ll find details about the penalties each country has established.

 Country Fines